European charter for equality of women and men in local life: Background to the charter

-CEMR has always worked to eliminate all types of discriminations, including on men/women equality issues.
+CEMR has always worked to eliminate all types of discriminations, including men or women equality issues.

 Throughout 2005, CEMR, with the financial support of the European Commission, led a project on The town for equality.
 That project aimed mainly at collecting best practice cases of gender equality in European local governments as well as at setting up a methodology to help local representatives achieve true gender equality in their municipalities.

 At the end of the project, CEMR, still with the support of the European Commission, started a new project to draft a European charter for equality of women and men in local life.
 Its aim was to encourage local politicians to sign it, thus committing themselves publicly to implement the measures in the charter in their municipalities.